sdttttt/sdttttt/README.md

 The rest of the time, I am just an ordinary game player and paper lover.

+All the software I wrote is `Unlicense` license. the license detail can be found [here](https://unlicense.org/).
+They are not copyrighted, you can take, modify, sell. i don't mind writing your name on them at all. *(I want my code to live, though in a different way.)*

 ## Talk me

 If you are interested in my skills or need to work for free, please contact me by email.
 I'll read it in the morning. `sdttttt@outlook.com`